-- 57. Proposals to change the title of an existing programme, for the addition of a named specialism to an existing suite within a programme, or the addition of a Year in Industry (where the standard CDS model for placement preparation and management is being used), Year Abroad, may be considered and approved by College Education Committees.
-Where a local model will be employed for the preparation and management of placements, then consideration of the proposal by a programme approval panel will be required along with written approval from the Future Students Office. - 58.
-College Education Committees will consider a programme proposal form and a revised programme specification for a change in title.
+59. Proposals to change the title of an existing programme, for the addition of a named specialism to an existing suite within a programme, or the addition of a Year in Industry (where the standard CDS model

+- 60. College Education Committees will consider a programme proposal form and a revised programme specification for a change in title.
 For the addition of a specialism relevant module specifications will also be considered.
 A report will also be requested from the external examiner for the programme.
 College Education may request such other information as may be necessary for full consideration of the proposal.
-A record of approved amendments will be forwarded to the Admissions Office and Student Records. - 59.
-In cases where a school wishes to develop named specialisms for a programme where specialisms have not previously existed this will be considered a major modification and the process outlined in paragraphs 54-56 will apply. - 60.
-Where a proposal is made to offer an existing MSc programme on an intercalated basis, it can be considered and approved by QSSC on submission of the form provided in Appendix J.
+A record of approved amendments will be forwarded to the Admissions Office and Student Records. - 61.
+In cases where a school wishes to develop named specialisms for a programme where specialisms have not previously existed this will be considered a major modification and the process outlined in paragraphs 56-58 will apply. - 62.
+Where a proposal is made to offer an existing MSc programme on an intercalated basis, it can be considered and approved by CQSC on submission of the form provided in Appendix J.